Dear CRG Community,

 - Buffalo Urban League

 - LUK Inc. (Let Us Know Incorporated)

-We will be providing long-term free access and climbing to the groups listed above.
-However, our commitment to diverse youth will go beyond free programming.
+Our commitment to diverse youth will go beyond free programming.
 We will give the youth climbers from these programs free memberships so they can access the gym beyond programming.
-We will give them a complete set of free climbing gear so they can feel additional ownership in our sport.
+We will give them free climbing gear so they can feel additional ownership in our sport.
 As the seasons advance, we will offer full-ride scholarships to youth from these programs who find climbing particularly impactful in their lives, and make sure they can be part of our advanced and competitive teams at no cost.
 We believe that creating diversity in the long run starts with bold engagement with diverse youth NOW.
 In addition, we are planning to rollout an internship program for these young climbers as they become age appropriate.
 The youth of today will become the leaders of our industry tomorrow, and we want to do our part to ensure a more diverse future.

-Third, we will begin holding regular BIPOC events (in addition to the Women’s, LGBTQ+, and Adaptive Climbing events) where members of this diverse community can come together and enjoy climbing.
-We plan to use these events as educational opportunities as well.
-Some months we will bring in speakers and athletes who can present their lived experience in the outdoors and climbing.
+Finally, we plan to bring in speakers and athletes who can present their lived experience in the outdoors to our community.
 We have already spoken with Kai Lightner, one of the nation’s most decorated athletes of color (https://rockandice.com/climbing-news/kai-lightner-open-your-eyes-to-the-reality-of-black-lives/), and he is planning to visit several of our CRG facilities.